noah-padgett/cluster-plot/README.md

 ## Installation

 One should have R (R Core Team, 2018) or later installed along with the most recent version of ggplot2 (Wickham, 2016).
+Group means are computed with dplyr (Wickham, François, Henry and Müller, 2018).

 ## Usage